johlar/poddy/README.md

 ## Development

 When passing arguments in local development, don't forget the separator (e.g. `npm run start -- search --name "some podcast"`).
+Local gitignored configuration files for development will be generated in the base directory on the first run.